Azure/template-analyzer/docs/customizing-evaluation-outputs.md

 ```

 ### Guidelines for severityReMapping tuple [[*]](#note)
-**NOTE: `Output` is not yet supported.
+**NOTE: `SeverityReMapping` is not yet supported.
-The `severityReMapping` is composed of a tuple of rule id and a new severity value.
+The `severityReMapping` is composed of a tuple of id and a new severity value.
 Below is an example of changing the severities on two rules:
 ```javascript
 "severityReMapping": {
     "TA-000001": 3,